The Norwegian Academy of Music History Project

-The Academy’s history project, which is generously supported by the Lindeman Legacy, does not aim to answer all these questions in depth.
-However, some of them are crucial in the project leading up to the 50-years’ anniversary in 2023.
-The aim is to stimulate and support research on and documentation of the Academy’s history and how this relates to the history of music education in general – from the end of the 19th century onwards, with emphasis on the last 50 years.
+The Academy’s History Project, which is supported by the Lindeman Foundation, does not aim to answer all these questions in depth.
+However, some of the question are central in the project work leading up to the fifty-years anniversary in 2023.
+The objectives are to stimulate and to support research on and documentation of the Academy’s history and how this relates to the history of music education in general.

 Archives, interviews and books

-Rich archival material is available for this work; from the organist school up until today, as well as publications about the academy and related institutions.
+Rich archival material is available for this work; from the organist school and conservatory up until today, as well as publications about the academy and related institutions.
 This will all be used to shed light on the history from many different angles, consulting relevant theory and literature.
 Special efforts will be made to preserve the knowledge embedded in the many practices of the Academy, which are more rarely written down or documented otherwise.
-How do the teachers at the academy teach and reflect upon their profession, whether within music history, classical singing, jazz saxophone, church music or teaching in primary school classrooms?
-What are the rectors and other leaders’ opinions on how to run an institution like the Academy?
+How do the staff at the academy teach and reflect upon their disciplines, whether within music history, classical singing, folk music, jazz improvisation, music therapy, conducting, church music or music pedagogy?
+What are the principals and other leaders’ opinions on how to run an institution like the Academy?

-During the project period, a range of persons representing different disciplines, generations and functions in the life of the institution before and after 1973 will be interviewed.
+During the project period, people connected with the Academy, representing different disciplines, generations and functions in the life of the institution before and after 1973, will be interviewed.
 The interviews will provide input for research and analysis as well as journalistic portraits or other presentations, online or in print.

-The aim of the research is to develop and convey historical perspectives and new knowledge about music teaching in relation to the activities of, and the history of the Norwegian Academy of Music.
-The dissemination will be through academic publication journals and books and in other media, including popular channels.
-Researchers and writers will be recruited from NMH's own staff and other institutions and applicants for PhD and master scholarships at NMH are encouraged to design projects linked to the history project.
+The aim of the research is to develop and convey historical perspectives and new knowledge about music teaching in relation to the activities of, and the history of, the Norwegian Academy of Music, through academic publication journals, in books and in other media, including popular channels.
+Researchers from NMH's own staff and other institutions, as well as freelance writers, may get funding for part time projects, and applicants for PhD and master scholarships at NMH are encouraged to design projects linked to the history project.